 Tax Benefits of HRAs

 HRAs are health plans, and the IRS classifies them as employee benefit programs.
-This means that your contributions as an employer to employee HRAs are tax-deductible expenses for your business.
+This means your contributions as an employer to employee HRAs are tax-deductible expenses for your business.
 In addition, your contributions to the HRA are considered fringe benefits to employees, and the IRS says you may be able to exclude all or part of their value from the employee’s taxable income.
 In addition, you as the employer don’t owe employment taxes on these contributions.

 In addition to traditional HRAs, your business can choose from three other HRA versions to give health care coverage to employees without the burden of administering an employer-sponsored health care plan.

 Qualified Small Employer Health Reimbursement Arrangement (QSEHRA)

 Your small business may be able to set up a special kind of HRA called a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 The plan is specifically designed for small businesses with fewer than 50 full-time employees that can’t afford to give employees health insurance.

 As with a traditional HRA, the employer contributes an amount each year to employee accounts, and the employees must use this amount to reimburse themselves for health insurance premiums or medical expenses incurred by them or their family members.
 Employees may not make their own contributions to a QSEHRA.

 For 2021, the maximum reimbursement amount is $5,300 for individuals and $10,700 for families.

 Individual Coverage HRA

 Another type of HRA, called an Individual Coverage HRA, allows employers of any size to reimburse employee premiums for individual health insurance.
-This type of HRA was first offered in 2020, and it enables employees to continue their coverage if they leave an employer.
+This type of HRA was first offered in 2020.